Bushmills/yoda/README.md

 what a common Forth interpreter offers.
 It can be used to augment bash, can serve as shell, or as Forthish coding environment.

-In some respects does yoda differ from Forth:
+In some respects does yoda differ from Forth.
+Some example code, giving more tangible clues where and how yoda differs from Forth can be reached from this [Examples wiki page](https://github.com/Bushmills/yoda/wiki/Examples)

 - forward referencing of words, either only those compiled to new words, or also those called upon while interpreting.
 Feature can